bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 45°
-- Partly Cloudy
+- Overcast
-- 77% humidity
+- 79% humidity
 - 5 mph wind
-- 41% cloud cover
+- 96% cloud cover
 - 47 AQI 🟩
 - 0.12 inches of rain and 0.08 inches of snow expected in the next 48 hours